AlexanderSizykh/apitest/README.md

 # apitest
-This is my solution for the task from Natera: https://qa-quiz.natera.com/
+This is my solution (in progress..) for the task from Natera: https://qa-quiz.natera.com/